LilJohny/LilJohny/README.md

 * C++
 * TypeScript

-And learn Swift programming language and development for Apple devices in general.
+And learn Swift programming language and development for Apple devices in general.<br/>
 Other big theme I`m really in is Data Science, ML and AI.

 ---